heathharrelson/ember-promise-demo/README.md

-# Promise-demo
+# Ember Promise Demo

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This application demonstrates how the Ember.js routing system is aware of and accommodates promises.

 ## Prerequisites